Spain (Kingdom of Spain)

 You might be surprised but reaching the highest point of the mountain will not be possible as it is a military terrain.
 The viewing point is a little lower but you are still an achiever!

-Hiking up I met only 1 person on the way, there are no shops or cafes, so take plenty of water and snacks, as purchasing won’t be possible.
-It can get windy and quite chilly in winter mounths, pack some windproof clothing to stay warm.
+NOTE: Hiking Pico de las Nieves I met only 1 person on the way, there are NO shops or cafes, so take plenty of water and snacks, as purchasing won’t be possible.
+It can get WINDY and quite chilly in winter months, so pack some windproof clothing to stay warm.

 It is quite popular to hike Roque Nublo or El Fraile peak from Pico de las Nieves.
 Roque Nublo is a stunning mountain point (or rather a basaltic rock).
 I would even say the trail is much more interesting than Pico de la Nieves route.
-Many people would book a full day trip to Pico de las Bieves and Roque Nublo at the same time.
+Many people would book a full day trip to Pico de las Nieves and Roque Nublo at the same time.

 Hiking Roque Nublo.

-Roque Nublo peak is a half an hour hike (1.5 kilometres) along a maintained path starting from the main asphalt road.
+Roque Nublo peak is a half an hour hike (1.5 kilometers) along a maintained path starting from the main asphalt road.
 There’s a small car park with a stand offering fresh juices and some snacks.
-You’ll be able to see road signs on the beginning of the trail pointing at different routes and directions.
+You’ll be able to see road signs at the beginning of the trail pointing at different routes and directions.

 Sassari Sardinia